 Many firemen start their career as volunteers through fire departments or emergency medical services.
 Either type of experience is beneficial to becoming a fireman.
 Once training is over, graduates complete a probationary period of 3-6 months, after which they may expect to perform the day-to-day duties of a firefighter.
 Some of their duties include responding to fires, driving a fire truck, breaking down doors and maintaining the fire station.

-The U.S. Bureau of Labor Statistics (BLS) reported that firefighting jobs were expected to grow 7% from 2012-2022, which was slower than average.
-Intense competition exists for available firefighting positions; those who have paramedic experience, postsecondary education and excellent scores on their firefighting tests should fare the best when applying for work.
+The U.S. Bureau of Labor Statistics (BLS) reports that firefighting jobs are expected to grow by 5% from 2014-2024, which is a slower rate than average.
+Intense competition exists for available firefighting positions; those who have paramedic experience, post-secondary education and excellent scores on their firefighting tests should fare the best when applying for work.
 Firefighters earned a median yearly salary of $46,870 in May, 2015.